Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Introduction

 In this study, we investigate the asymptotic performance of the predictive process and the original process upon linking GP with KRR.
 Given the true covariance function $c$, we demonstrate that the predictive process may achieve the same convergence rate as the original GP.
-The convergence rate is determined by a parameter, $\gamma$, which is proposed as a measure of complexity for the process and for the covariance function.
+The convergence rate is determined by a parameter, $\gamma$, which is proposed as a measure of smoothness for the process and for the covariance function.
 Consequently, we derive a knot-selection criterion, i.e., support points generated by the data locations, which are space-filling, and the best approximation of the locations with respect to the energy distance.
-Moreover, we demonstrated how the estimated covariance function, $\hat c$, affects the convergence rates of the two processes through the complexity parameter $\hat\gamma$ for $\hat c$.
+Moreover, we demonstrate how the estimated covariance function, $\hat c$, affects the convergence rates of the two processes through the smoothness parameter $\hat\gamma$ for $\hat c$.
 As a byproduct, the adjusted order of $\tau^2$ is obtained to improve the convergence rates of $\tilde{f}_{\hat c}$ and $\hat f_{\hat c}$.
 Extensive numerical studies are conducted to demonstrate the superior performance of the support points and validate our theoretical results.
 We claim that the convergence rate of $\tilde{f}_{\hat c}$ can be identical to that of $\hat f_{\hat c}$ if $D_k^*$ is close enough to $\{\mathbf{x}_i\}_{i=1}^n$.
 Thus, the efficiency of the low-rank approximation is validated.

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:method}, we provide our theoretical results and describe the influence of the knots and estimated covariance functions on the prediction performance of a predictive process.
-In Section~\ref{sec:simulation}, we present the results of our numerical studies to demonstrate our approach and confirm the theoretical results.
+In Section~\ref{sec:method}, we provide theoretical results and describe the influence of knots and estimated covariance functions on the prediction performance of a predictive process.
+In Section~\ref{sec:simulation}, we present results of our numerical studies to demonstrate our approach and confirm the theoretical results.
 In Section~\ref{sec:realdata}, we describe the application of various low-rank approximations to two real data examples and compare their results.
 In Section~\ref{sec:discussion}, we present the conclusions and discuss future work.
-The proofs of the theoretical results are provided in the Appendix, along with additional lemmas in the Supplementary Material.
+The proofs of the theoretical results are provided in the Supplementary Materials.